Accelerated Data Science Curriculum & Specializations

 START MY APPLICATION

-See below for the courses required by quarter for each specialization.
+See below for the recommended course plan by quarter for each specialization.
+Each specialization has two required courses that are in bold.
+The recommended electives are in italics.
 Course descriptions are also listed below.
-Course codes that end in "-0" (e.g. 400-0) are on-campus courses.
+Course codes that end in "-0" (e.g. 401-0) are on-campus courses.
 Course codes ending in "-DL" indicate online courses.

 Please note that course offerings subject to change based on instructor availability.